 During the process of having sex, oxytocin is released and this can help you contract your uterus.
 The orgasm may help to activate the uterus.
 And finally, there are prostaglandins found in the sperm, this will soften the cervix readying it for the labor ahead.

 Remember that making love during pregnancy is allowed as long as it is still comfortable (well, to some degree..) to you and of course, your water has not broken yet, you are not bleeding and your midwife or OBGyn have not instructed you to avoid sex for any reason (such as a low-lying placenta).

 Let us now talk about the yummy part, the food that has been said to help out in inducing labor naturally.

 Are there actually foods that can induce labor?

-In addition to basil and oregano, other herbs are also said to do the same thing like, Blue or Black Cohosh, Goldenseal, Squaw vine, Red Raspberry Leaf, Cramp bark, False Unicorn Root, Motherwort, and Evening Primrose Oil.
+In addition to basil and oregano, other herbs are also said to do the same thing as Blue or Black Cohosh, Goldenseal, Squaw vine, Red Raspberry Leaf, Crampbark, False Unicorn Root, Motherwort, and Evening Primrose Oil.
 There are however not many scientific findings to back up the efficacy of the use of these herbs.

 Castor oil is actually an old Egyptian method to induce labor.
 And it seems to work, although with side effects.

 A study of 100 women indicated that 57.7% went into labor after taking a single dose of 60ml of castor oil, as opposed to while 4.2% of those who didn’t.
 The drawback though, all the women who took castor oil because nauseous.